cncf/tag-security/project-resources/templates/SECURITY.md

 1. Email the **$NAME**: **$ALIAS**
     * Emails should contain:
-        * description of the issue
+        * description of the problem
-        * precise and detailed steps (include screenshots) that created the issue
+        * precise and detailed steps (include screenshots) that created the problem
         * the affected version(s)
         * any possible mitigations, if known
-1. You will receive a reply from one of the maintainers within **X days** acknowledging receipt of the email.
+1. You will receive a reply from one of the maintainers within **$X days** acknowledging receipt of the email.
-1. You may be contacted by a **$PERSON** to further discuss the issue.
-Please bear with us as we seek to understand the breadth and scope of the issue, recreate it, and confirm if there is an issue present.
+1. You may be contacted by a **$PERSON** to further discuss the reported item.
+   Please bear with us as we seek to understand the breadth and scope of the reported problem, recreate it, and confirm if there is a vulnerability present.

 Web Form:

 1. Please visit **$LINK**
    * You will receive a confirmation email upon submission
-1. You may be contacted by a **$PERSON** to further discuss the issue within **X days**.
-Please bear with us as we seek to understand the breadth and scope of the issue, recreate it, and confirm if there is an issue present.
+1. You may be contacted by a **$PERSON** to further discuss the reported item within **$X days**.
+Please bear with us as we seek to understand the breadth and scope of the reported problem, recreate it, and confirm if there is an vulnerability present.

-This project follows a **X day disclosure timeline**.
-Refer to our embargo policy $LINK for more information.
+This project follows a **$X day disclosure timeline**.
+Refer to our embargo policy **$LINK** for more information.

 ## Supported Versions

-Information regarding supported versions of this project can be found on
-$LINK located on the $WEBSITE  and in the below table:
+Information regarding supported versions of this project can be found on **$LINK** located on the **$WEBSITE**  and in the below table:

 | Version | Supported |
 | --- | --- |